ivars-melecis/laravel-mix-spritesheet/README.md

 6. Separation of concerns ( SVG spritesheet is kept separate from main page HTML )
 7. Unlikely to crash with caching plugins as icons are not modified ( w3 total caches as an example )
 8. System will render svg even if javascript is disabled ( for systems that currently use JS to modify icons )
+9. Reduces amount or requests ( 2 requests for all mono and coloured icons )

 ## Workflow
 1. Gather icons from design